Image Super-Resolution using Efficient Striped Window Transformer

 \section{Abstract}

-Recently, transformer-based methods have made impressive progress in single-image super-resolu-tion (SR).
-However, these methods are difficult to apply to lightweight SR (LSR) due to the challenge of balancing model performance and complexity.
-In this paper, we propose an efficient striped window transformer (ESWT).
-ESWT consists of efficient transformation layers (ETLs), allowing a clean structure and avoiding redundant operations.
-Moreover, we designed a striped window mechanism to obtain a more efficient ESWT in modeling long-term dependencies.
-To further exploit the potential of the transformer, we propose a novel flexible window training strategy.
-Without any additional cost, this strategy can further improve the performance of ESWT.
-Extensive experiments show that the proposed method outperforms state-of-the-art transformer-based LSR methods with fewer parameters, faster inference, smaller FLOPs, and less memory consumption, achieving a better trade-off between model performance and complexity.
+Transformers have achieved remarkable results in single-image super-resolution (SR).
+However, the challenge of balancing model performance and complexity has hindered their application in lightweight SR (LSR).
+To tackle this challenge, we propose an efficient striped window transformer (ESWT).
+We revisit the normalization layer in the transformer and design a concise and efficient transformer structure to build the ESWT.
+Furthermore, we introduce a striped window mechanism to model long-term dependencies more efficiently.
+To fully exploit the potential of the ESWT, we propose a novel flexible window training strategy that can improve the performance of the ESWT without additional cost.
+Extensive experiments show that ESWT outperforms state-of-the-art LSR transformers, and achieves a better trade-off between model performance and complexity.
+The ESWT requires fewer parameters, incurs faster inference, smaller FLOPs, and less memory consumption, making it a promising solution for LSR.
 The Code is available at \url{https://github.com/Fried-Rice-Lab/FriedRiceLab}.